I’ve updated this post on 10 August 2020

 P45 Part 1A

-You need to hold onto this part of your P45.
+You need to hold onto this part of your P45 form.
 It shows important information including how much gross salary you were paid and tax deducted, as well as the tax code used when you left your job.

 Hold onto your P45, you may need it in certain circumstances such as: